top of page

 What if one of the couples in your group has a family member who gets sick or stuck in a snowstorm and they cannot go on the trip?
 We can help!

-Trip Insurance Tip: Each couple can purchase their own trip insurance so that no one ends up short on sharing the charter fee.
+Trip Insurance Tip: Each couple should purchase their own trip insurance so that no one ends up short on sharing the charter fee.
 Some yachts may require the purchase of trip insurance during hurricane season.
 See the stories below and let us help you make an informed decision on which company is right for you!

 Bottom Line: No matter how hard you try, there are some things you just can’t plan for.